Kethsar/ytarchive/README.md

 		Supports time durations (e.g. 1d8h10m) or time strings (e.g. 12:30:05).

 		Note: * NOT supported when using also using '--live-from'.
-		      * If the stream is a scheduled stream then wait-for will not start until the stream has begun.
+		      * If the stream is scheduled and has not yet begun then the delay does not start counting until the stream has begun.

 	--capture-duration DURATION or TIMESTRING
-		Captures the livestream for the specified length of time and then exits automatically.
+		Captures a livestream for the specified length of time and then exits and finalizes the video.
 		Supports time durations (e.g. 1d8h10m) or time strings (e.g. 12:30:05).

 Examples: